How to Calculate Profitability Index in Excel [Free Template]

 • May not account for the timing of the cash flows and only considers the present value of future cash flows.

 • May not be suitable for comparing projects of different sizes.
-Larger projects may have a lower profitability index than smaller projects, but still, the return value can be greater than the small projects.
+Larger projects may have a lower profitability index than smaller projects, but still, the return value can be greater than the smaller projects.

 • Does not take into account indirect or hidden costs.